Bringing joy and companionship to people who would otherwise be alone on Christmas Day.

-Each Marmalade member is matched to one of our trained volunteers.
-Our volunteers call our members a few times on the run up to Christmas so they can get to know each other; this is especially important for members who may feel a little anxious about coming along as it helps to build their confidence and trust in us.
+Each Marmalade member is matched to one of our trained volunteers, who will call a few times on the run-up to Christmas so they can get to know each other; this is especially important for members who may feel a little anxious about coming along.
 It’s a nice opportunity to share the excitement of the day too!

-On Christmas Day itself each member is collected from their home by their volunteer and driven to one of our lunch venues.
-We match them with a venue that is most local to them.
-On arrival they are warmly welcomed and introduced to our fellow members.
-Everyone sits together and enjoys a leisurely three course meal, sharing stories and making friends.
-At the end of the meal every member is presented with a hamper to unwrap, which for many is often their only gift.
+On arrival, they are warmly welcomed and introduced to our fellow members.
+Everyone sits together and enjoys a leisurely three-course meal, sharing stories and making friends.
+At the end of the meal, every member is presented with a hamper to unwrap, which for many is often their only gift.
 Our volunteers then return each member safely home again.

 Those alone at Christmas tend to be the loneliest in society.
 Whilst loneliness isn’t just experienced at Christmas it’s an opportunity for us to identify those who are most isolated and to offer further support throughout the year.

 A community effort

 Our lunches wouldn’t be possible without the network of people who rally around to support us, be it community organisations who refer people who are isolated, volunteers who help run the lunches or drive our members, the venues who host us, or people/companies who raise vital funds so we can continue to provide the lunches for free.

 This year, due to the COVID-19 pandemic, we are planning an alternative to our normal Christmas Cheer events.
 Make sure you're following us on social media - that way you'll be the first to know our plans.
 Thank you!